 You can also choose only to pay part of the VAT to the tax authorities.
 This means that the fine for late payment will only be calculated over the amount which you haven’t paid yet.

 What are the possibilities if it is not my fault that the VAT was paid too late?

 If it is not your fault that the payment was made too late or not done at all (for example due to problems with your bank), you will not have to pay the fine.
 But it is up to you to proof that you are not to blaim which can be difficult.

 What if I don’t agree with the fine?

 If you don’t agree with the fine you will have to write a letter of objection to the Dutch tax authorities within 6 weeks from the date the VAT assessment was issued.
 You must also request a time extension for payment of the VAT assessment to prevent that the tax authorities keep chasing you for the payment and raise the outstanding amount with additional costs.

 What if I filed or paid the VAT too late on purpose?

 The above mentioned fines are applicable in case of “normal” omissions.
 In case the VAT was filed or paid late on purpose or in case of fraud the fines can be much higher, from 25% up to 100% of the not declared or paid VAT amount.
 The tax authorities will have to proof this.

-The certified accountants of Expatax can assist you with filing the periodic VAT returns and also help you with the business administration and year end accounts.
-Contact us to discuss your situation.
+The advisors of Expatax can assist you with filing the periodic VAT returns and also help you with the business administration and year end accounts.